netobserv/flowlogs-pipeline/docs/api.md

                      castInt: set true to cast the value field as an int (numeric values are float64 otherwise)
                  removeEntryAllSatisfied: configuration for remove_entry_all_satisfied rule
                          type: (enum) one of the following:
-                            remove_entry_if_exists: removes the entry if the field exists
+                            remove_entry_if_exists: removes the entry (ie. the flow log) if the field exists
-                            remove_entry_if_doesnt_exist: removes the entry if the field does not exist
+                            remove_entry_if_doesnt_exist: removes the entry (ie. the flow log) if the field does not exist
-                            remove_entry_if_equal: removes the entry if the field value equals specified value
+                            remove_entry_if_equal: removes the entry (ie. the flow log) if the field value equals the specified value
-                            remove_entry_if_not_equal: removes the entry if the field value does not equal specified value
+                            remove_entry_if_not_equal: removes the entry (ie. the flow log) if the field value does not equal the specified value
                          removeEntry: configuration for remove_entry_* rules
                              input: entry input field
                              value: specified value of input field: